yassineimounachen/tilks_cdlc_player/README.md

-> [This repo](https://github.com/yassineimounachen/tilks_cdlc_player) an attempt at improving [tilk's cdlc_player](https://github.com/tilk/cdlc_player) by adding audio playback, lyrics display and other minor changes.
+> [This repo](https://github.com/yassineimounachen/tilks_cdlc_player) is an attempt at improving [tilk's cdlc_player](https://github.com/tilk/cdlc_player) by adding audio playback, lyrics display and other minor changes.
 You can download a build from the [releases section](https://github.com/yassineimounachen/tilks_cdlc_player/releases).
 Below is the original README.

 # cdlc_player